programmfabrik/easydb-documentation/en/technical/plugins/plugins.md

     return data
 ```

 The Function "easydb_server_start" is called once at startup.
-In this function
+In this function,
-callbacks are registered at the server.
-Depending of their type the registered callbacks are then called at occurance of certain events.
+callbacks are registered on the server.
+Depending on their type, the registered callbacks are then called when certain events occure.
 In the sample code the function "pre_update_function" is registered to be called at ever "db_pre_update" event.
 Each time an object is created or changed, this function will be called and change the objects "name" field, setting it's value to "TEST-PLUGIN"

 #### YAML